 Good data room services will offer solutions that keep a deal moving forward at a productive pace.
 Platforms like SmartRoom offer features that allow for easy collaboration across the team.
 SmartRoom comes integrated with Microsoft Office 365 Online which gives users the ability to create and edit Word, PowerPoint, and Excel documents directly within the platform.
 As the document undergoes constant revision, the virtual data room will track each version and the user who made the modifications.

 VDR providers like SmartRoom make unsecured email attachments a thing of of the past with secure document sharing links.
 SmartRoom’s SmartShare application allows users to easily share and collaborate on documents with seamless control through a simple secure link.
 Detailed reporting of shared documents provide key insights to administrators allowing them to manage deal activity more efficiently.

 Multiple Use Cases Across Corporate Departments

 Unfortunately, virtual data rooms are often underutilized.
-Many companies only turn to VDRs during M&A transactions, however their inherent security coupled with collaboration and reporting features extend their use case far beyond M&A due diligence.
-Corporate departments often get bogged down in digital paper, having to endlessly share, review, and mark up documents.
+Many companies only turn to VDRs during M&A transactions, however their inherent security coupled with collaboration and reporting features extend their use case far beyond capital market uses such as M&A due diligence.
+Corporate law departments, law firms, and the real estate industry often get bogged down in digital paper, having to endlessly share, review, and mark up documents.
 Compliance, legal, and finance departments are constantly under the gun to stay up-to-date with compliance regulations and policies.
 As part of that ongoing pressure, these corporate departments have to report to and collaborate with consultants, service providers, CPA firms, and regulatory agencies.
 This creates a complex environment of multiple parties and sensitive content.
 Virtual data rooms can help companies effectively manage the corporate lifecycle by providing corporate departments the ability to securely share and collaborate on information, while at the same time, leaving a complete audit trail.